Skip to main content

 Join Now

-WINNERS FOR 2021
+WINNERS FOR 2023

 The Naval Review has awarded prizes for many years to encourage novel thought and to exercise skills at getting messages across (especially articles from those busy individuals still serving).
 Over the years we have refined the adjudication process.
 For those more open categories (ie awards not linked to specific courses) each qualifying article published in the Review’s journal are judged by a selection panel against four criteria: style, clarity, originality of thought and strategic implications (the ‘so what?’ facet of any article).

-The Prizes for 2021 are awarded as follows:
+The Prizes for 2023 are awarded as follows:

-The Clive Richards (formally Guinness) Prize:
+The Clive Richard Prize:

 A cash prize (£250) awarded to the author (Lieutenant and below) of the best article published in the NR.